TeamDeamonMC/DaemonMC/Contributing.md

 Before making pull request make sure it:

- - Contains only one fix (like "added camera api".
+ - Contains only one change (like "added camera api".
 Not like "added various events and methods")
  - It follows same code style
  - It's tested and works on Windows and Linux operating systems
  - It contains only your code (not copy paste from someone else)